On the Expressive Power of Inquisitive Team Logic and Inquisitive First-Order Logic: Results on and

-be a potential instance of $\threeSAT$.
-We use an encoding of $\Theta$ as a finite structure and a team that is similar to the one used for showing the NP-hardness of the data-complexity of three-disjunctions of dependence atoms \cite{kontinenj13}.
+be a Boolean formula, where each $l_{i_j}$ is either a propositional symbol ($p_k$) or its negation ($\neg p_k$).
+We use an encoding of $\Theta$ as a finite structure and a team that is similar to the one used for showing the $\mathrm{NP}$-completeness of the model checking of certain simple quantifier-free formulas of dependence logic \cite{kontinenj13}.